lykhonis/image_crop/README.md

     preferredHeight: 4096,
 );
 ```
-Once `Crop` widget is ready, there is a native support of croping and scaling an image.
+Once `Crop` widget is ready, there is a native support of cropping and scaling an image.
 In order to produce higher quality cropped image, rely on sampling image with preferred maximum width and height.
 Scale up a resolution of the sampled image.
 When cropped, the image is in higher resolution.
 Example is illustrated below:
 ```dart
 final sampledFile = await ImageCrop.sampleImage(
     file: originalFile,